DigitalSlideArchive/wsi-superpixel-guided-labeling/README.rst

 Installation
 ------------

 The recommended way to use this plugin is by adding it to the Digital Slide Archive's ``docker-compose`` deployment.
-First, check out both this repository and ``digital_slide_archive`` from Github, if you do not yet have a running instance of the Digital Slide Archive.
+First, check out both this repository and `digital_slide_archive <https://github.com/DigitalSlideArchive/digital_slide_archive>`_ from Github, if you do not yet have a running instance of the Digital Slide Archive.

 If you don't already use a provisioning yaml file as part of your DSA deployment, you'll want to create one, e.g. ``provision.local.yaml``.
 Make sure this file contains the following: ::

     pip:
       - /opt/wsi-superpixel-guided-labeling
-    rebuild-client: True
+    shell:
+      - cd /opt/wsi-superpixel-guided-labeling/wsi_superpixel_guided_labeling/web_client && npm install && npm run build
     resources:
         - model: collection
           name: Tasks